If you love cheese dishes and the fun social atmosphere of letting guests do their own cooking at the table, similar to cheese fondue, you’ll love

 In my own defence, this all happened back in 2011, the same year we relocated to France, so there were still a lot of unknowns regarding French food and French culture back then.

 I learned pretty quickly that this cheesy melted meal is extremely popular in France, where it’s just as normal to own a tabletop electric

 Long story short, I fell in love with French

 After living in France for over a decade, I’ve enjoyed countless French

 But what is

-By the end of this article, you know everything you need to know to have your own
+By the end of this article, you’ll know everything you need to know to throw your own